mars0i/clj-agentscript1/README.md

 it's called automatically when you new the model, whose constructor calls `setupAndEmit()` which calls `setup()`.)

-### Agentscript tips
+## Agentscript tips

+For Clojurescript-Javascript interop it can be helpful to understand a little bit about the Javascript libraries you're using.
+Here are some things that I found useful to know along the way.

 Agentscript is written in Coffeescript, which is then compiled to Javascript.
 CoffeeScript source files end in ".coffee".

+The main library file for Agentscript is agentscript.js (or agentscript.min.js), which is compiled from model.coffee.
+See that file or the doc generated from it for more info about what's going on in agentscript.js.

+In agentscript.js, `this` usually refers to an instance of the `Model` class that's defined there.
+This is why a "this" var that you define using `this-as` in your Clojurescript `step`, `setup`, or `startup` functions refer to this instance: They will be called by `Model` code running in your instance of `Model`.

-Most of the example simulations at agentscript.org and its github repo are written in CoffeeScript, but jsmodel.html contains a Javascript model.
-The Clojurescript model here is a simple port of that model.
+Most of the example simulations at agentscript.org and its github repo are written in CoffeeScript.  (jsmodel.html is a Javascript model.)

 You don't necessarily have to learn CoffeeScript (I didn't) to benefit from reading some parts of the CoffeeScript source files, if you're willing to do some guessing.
 Among other things, the template.coffee model contains many useful comments and configuration options (or see its generated doc file).

-The main library file is agentscript.js (or agentscript.min.js), which is compiled from model.coffee.
-See that file or the doc generated from it for more info about what's going on in agentscript.js.